-We recognize revenue in accordance with Staff Accounting Bulletin 104.
+We recognize revenue in accordance with Accounting Standards Codification ("ASC") 605 Revenue Recognition (formerly Staff Accounting Bulletin 104).
 We are a licensor of software and generate revenue primarily from the one-time sales of licensed software.
-Generally, revenue is recognized upon shipment of the licensed software.
+Generally, revenue is recognized when persuasive evidence of an arrangement exists, upon shipment of the licensed software, the price is fixed or determinable and collectability is reasonably assured.
 For multiple element license arrangements, the license fee is allocated to the various elements based on fair value.
-When a multiple element arrangement includes rights to a post-contract customer support, the portion of the license fee allocated to each function is recognized ratably over the term of the arrangement.